opentext-idol/idol-tutorials/tutorials/introduction/containers/PART_II.md

 ## Conclusions

 You now understand how to deploy and run IDOL components in containers.
-You have an initial understanding of a NiFi ingest flow.
+You have an initial understanding of a NiFi ingest flow and you have IDOL Find running.

 ## Next step

-You are ready to go to [Part III](./PART_III.md).
+Now, you are ready to customize your deployment for your data.
+Go to [Part III](./PART_III.md).